Shimazu Yoshihisa: Death

-On January 21 in 1611, he died of illness in Kokubu Castle.
+On January 21, 1611, he died of illness in Kokubu Castle.
 Posthumously, he was named 貫明存忠庵主.
 He was buried at what had once been the site of Fukushoji in Kagoshima - his tombstone remains, along with those of the other leaders of his clan.
 There are also monuments built in his memory at Kokubun, Ima Kumano Kannonji (今熊野観音寺) in Kyoto, and Koyasan.
 Though there is no portrait of Yoshihisa remaining, there is a bronze figure of Yoshihisa at the Taiheiji, depicting his surrender to Hideyoshi.
 The statue was produced after he died.